 This title writes down what agreement the two sides will agree on.
 Make sure you write the title clearly, concisely, and densely.
 In addition, also include the company logo to make the document more accurate.

 The opening section is the section that will list the time the MoU was made, the place to sign the agreement, and the position of each party involved must be clearly written.
 In addition, points of approval are also listed in this section.

 3. Substance of MoU

-It is very important to write down what the purpose and purpose of the agreement is in the MoU.
+It is very important to write down what the purpose of the agreement is in the MoU.
 In addition, you can also include the scope of activities, design activities, and the period of time that both parties have agreed.
-Do not forget to also include details of the costs that will be used during the cooperation period.
+Do not forget to also include details of the costs used during the cooperation period.

-This section describes the closing sentence that is conveyed simply and easily understood by everyone.
+This section describes the closing sentence conveyed simply and easily understood by everyone.

 This section will contain the clear name and signature of each party involved in this cooperation.

 Now you know how the Memorandum of Understanding (MoU) should be written properly and correctly.
 By making this document in accordance with the format, your business associates will judge that the business you run is serious about doing the cooperation.

 In addition, using the most complete contract management application, you can manage any type of contract in one place easily.
 The Contract Management Software that HashMicro provides will provide you with convenience through available features, such as access anytime and anywhere, tracking the profit and loss statements of each project, storing all files related to the contract, and much more.
 Therefore, streamline your cooperation process with HashMicro right now!